Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended)

 \section{Abstract}

 Regular expression matching using backtracking can have exponential runtime, leading to an algorithmic complexity attack known as REDoS in the systems security literature.
-In this paper, we build on a recently published static analysis that detects whether a given regular expression can have exponential runtime for some inputs.
-We systematically construct a more accurate analysis by forming powers and products of transition relations and thereby reducing the REDoS problem to reachability.
+In this paper, we present a static analysis that detects whether a given regular expression can have exponential runtime for some inputs.
+The analysis works by forming powers and products of transition relations and thereby reducing the REDoS problem to reachability.
 The correctness of the analysis is proved using a substructural calculus of search trees, where the branching of the tree causing exponential blowup is characterized as a form of non-linearity.